Brake Disc MOT Advisory vs Failure UK

 Since 2018 the UK MOT system has used three defect severity categories: Minor, Major, and Dangerous.
 The pre-2018 advisory category is now formally called Minor.
 The pre-2018 fail is split into Major (repairable) and Dangerous (do not drive).
 The same categorisation applies to all MOT defects, including brake disc condition.
 The full criteria are defined in the gov.uk DVSA inspection manual.

-Source: DVSA MOT inspection manual, section 1.1.13 on brake disc and drum condition.
-The MOT tester uses professional judgment on the specific case alongside the published thresholds.
+Source: DVSA MOT inspection manual, section 1.1.14 on brake disc and drum condition.
+The MOT tester makes a professional visual judgement of the specific case as set out in the manual.

 What an advisory actually means for you